 - Provide exceptional customer service: It enables you to keep your clients’ information in one place, thus minimizing errors.

 - Turn quotes into jobs: You can create quotes and turn approved ones into a work breakdown structure.

 - Send professional invoices from any location: Using free invoice templates like those developed by Jobber, you can easily create professional and customized invoices for any job and get paid faster.

 Recognizing and rewarding your employees is a sure-fire way of making them happy while also fostering a sense of collaboration.
 When your employees know that their efforts are appreciated, the feelings of boredom and exhaustion are far more likely to melt away.
 They’ll be much more ready and willing to get on with the job at hand.
 This also supports employee retention rates.

 Furthermore, when employees are encouraged to recognize one another’s achievements, they naturally develop a stronger team mentality.
-They learn to work together and support each other.
-Consider how you can incentivize this behavior and encourage people to go above and beyond in their roles.
+They learn to work together and support each other, creating a positive and motivating work atmosphere that transcends job roles and departments.

 Here are some types of rewards and recognition you can implement in your organization:

-- Reward kindness for those employees who make a special effort to help colleagues in need.
+- Reward kindness with a thank you card for those employees who make a special effort to help colleagues in need.